deepsense-ai/seahorse-sdk-example/README.md

 # Seahorse SDK usage example

 ## Getting started
-You can create a JAR with example operations by running
+You can create a JAR with the following steps:

 1. Run `sbt assembly`.
 This produces a JAR in `target/scala-2.11` directory.
 2. Put this JAR in `$SEAHORSE/jars`, where `$SEAHORSE` is the directory with